 Secure Messengers in Comparison: WhatsApp and its Alternatives

-In the 21st century encryption has become a means of self-defense.
+In the 21st century encryption has become a mean of self-defense.
 Who we defend ourselves against varies, as well as the different reasons why we do so.
 Some use encryption as a self-defense for ideological reasons, for example to claim the right to privacy without compromise, others because without it, their lives would be in danger.

 All over the world, investigative journalists, human rights activists, whistleblowers, and also lawyers, doctors and privacy-conscious individuals rely on secure encryption.
-The former protect themselves, because the sensitive data they have is that explosive that it could threaten their safety.
+The former protect themselves, because the sensitive data they have is so explosive that it could threaten their safety.
 The latter protect others that entrusted them with their sensitive information.

 Obviously, encryption is essential for those who stand up for minorities and justice in totalitarian regimes and countries where free speech implies fear for one’s personal safety.
 But there are also some western democracies which continuously compromise the right to privacy and legitimate state surveillance.
 Those opposing such practices can only resort to encryption as self-defense.